 - Live in an emerging country/region that has a limited number of hearing care professionals.

-To overcome these difficulties, it is important to have the ability to provide hearing care services remotely.
+To overcome these difficulties, it's important to have the ability to provide hearing care services remotely.
 In this case, the healthcare professional uses chat or video communication to engage with their remote patients.
 People who are hard of hearing use a smartphone to allow access to the hearing aid device during the remote session.
 The patient immediately experiences improved hearing as the hearing care professional deploys changes to the configuration of the hearing aid device in real time.

 Potential use cases

+This solution is ideal for the healthcare industry.
 The following additional use cases have similar design patterns:

 - Any Bluetooth-enabled device can be accessed and remotely tuned using such a solution.